sebapersson/petab_sciml/docs/src/format.md

 ### Examples: Assigning Neural Network Output

-To set a **constant model parameter value** before model simulations for all conditions, the `setValue` operator type should be used.
+To set a **constant model parameter value** before model simulations for all conditions (hybridization type 3), the `setValue` operator type should be used.
 For example, if parameter `p` is determined by `net1_output1` (mapped to a neural network output in the mapping table) for all conditions, a valid hybridization table entry is:

 | **operationType** | **targetId** | **targetValue** |
 |------------------|--------------|-----------------|